Summer Internship Notation Policy

 Some companies and agencies, both for-profit and not-for-profit, require that students receive “academic credit” as a condition of undertaking an internship.

 Bowdoin College recognizes that our students may gain important practical experience through summer internship programs that enhance and augment their curricular experience at the College.
 The College believes that students should, ideally, be compensated for such work, but we recognize that unpaid internships may also offer meaningful experiences to our students.
 Some companies and agencies, both for-profit and not-for-profit, require that students receive “academic credit” as a condition of undertaking an internship.
 When students undertake an internship that requires academic credit as a condition of the internship, the College will place a notation on the transcript, indicating that they have completed an internship, e.g. “Summer 2016: Internship”.
 Such a notation will not carry any credit toward the degree, nor will it receive a grade.
-Students should meet with a Career Planning Adviser before they begin the internship to discuss applying for this special notation.
+Students should meet with a Career Exploration and Development Advisor before they begin the internship to discuss applying for this special notation.

 Applying for Summer Internship Notation